How to get your book reviewed by a book reviewer. For free.

 Finally, grow your network by finding people in their network.
 Many book bloggers give recommendations to each other, your audience is there waiting for you!

-BIG FAT DON’TS
+BIG FAT DON’TS FOR GETTING YOUR BOOK REVIEWED

 - NEVER offer to pay for a positive review!
 I can’t stress that enough.
 It’s amoral and offensive.